 Docs

-Deliverability testing: send one real email and inspect every signal.
+Deliverability testing: send the real email and fix the highest-risk signals.

-Learn how WillItInbox test inboxes work, what the report checks, and how to turn findings into deliverability fixes.
+Learn how WillItInbox test inboxes work, what the report checks, how to validate supporting lists, and how to retest after fixes.

 0-100